 The other piece in terms of obsolescence is on office management productivity tools like Slack, Basecamp, Zoom, Yammer, etc. And how comfortable people are with those tools.
 We're telling relaunchers to take volunteer roles where you're forced to learn those by immersing yourself-also through coursework.”

-There is a significant pool of very qualified, older, more experienced professionals who have gone into independent consulting for avoidable reasons and want to return to an employee status.
-What is your suggestion for those in this situation?
+What do you suggest for qualified, older, experienced professionals who have gone into independent consulting and want to return to an employee status?

 “It depends on the situation, but if people have been doing occasional consulting over a period of years, you can put that you've been on a career break.
 And one of the things that you've been doing during the career break is occasional consulting.
 But, if you have been really doing independent consulting over a period of time, it doesn't fall into that category.
 And it wouldn't be straightforward to characterize it as a career break.”

 Independent consultants may have an easier time entering the work world full-time.

 MATRIX Director of Professional Development Megan Abstein said the stigma of independent consulting is no longer what it was in the past.